Pyxicephalus: Species

 P. edulis has long been confused with P. adspersus, and species limits between them are not fully understood.
 Additionally, P. angusticeps was only revalidated in 2013, and some authorities still do not recognize it.
-Another sometimes used name is P. cordofanus Steindachner, 1867, but it is a nomen dubium.
+Another sometimes used name in the genus is P. cordofanus Steindachner, 1867, but it is a nomen dubium; the International Union for Conservation of Nature lists it as "data deficient", citing "continuing doubts as to its taxonomic validity, extent of occurrence, status and ecological requirements".